Professional Online IQ Test

 Structural

-ACIS was developed between 2022 and 2025 through sustained research, iterative item development, and ongoing psychometric calibration.
-My goal has been to provide a rigorous assessment that is far more accessible than traditional in-person testing while still supporting careful interpretation of cognitive profiles.
+ACIS was developed between 2022 and 2025 through sustained research reading, CHC-based blueprinting, iterative item development, norming work, reliability review, and ongoing psychometric analysis.
+My goal has been to provide a serious cognitive assessment that is far more accessible than traditional in-person testing while still supporting careful interpretation of cognitive profiles.

 ACIS will continue to evolve through regular normative updates and improvements to measurement quality, usability, and accessibility.
 The platform is now compatible with mobile devices as well as larger screens, while expanded language support and ongoing cross-device refinements remain active priorities.
-Thank you for taking the time to explore ACIS.
+ACIS is not a licensed clinical evaluation or an official substitute for proctored testing; it is a transparent web-based assessment built around psychometric standards, technical documentation, and responsible score limits.
 Feedback and collaboration inquiries are welcome.

 The Journey

-From concept to calibration, the evolution of ACIS.
+From concept to validation, the evolution of ACIS.

 2022